-A system plan is the design of a total reserve system covering the full range of ecosystems and communities found in a particular country.51 The plan should identify the range of purposes of PAs, and help to balance different objectives.52 The plan should also identify the relationships among the system components - between individual areas of PAs, between PAs and other land uses, and between different sectors and levels of the society concerned.53 It should help demonstrate important linkages with other aspects of economic development, and show how various stakeholders can interact and co-operate to support effective and
+A system plan is the design of a total reserve system covering the full range of ecosystems and communities found in a particular country.
+The plan should identify the range of purposes of PAs, and help to balance different objectives.
+The plan should also identify the relationships among the system components - between individual areas of PAs, between PAs and other land uses, and between different sectors and levels of the society concerned.
+It should help demonstrate important linkages with other aspects of economic development, and show how various stakeholders can interact and co-operate to support effective and ibid sustainable management of protected areas.
+Lastly, a system plan should be a means to establish the priorities for a workable national system of protected areas.

-51 National System Planning for Protected Areas
+&lt;sup>51 National System Planning for Protected Areas

-52 IUCN's Guidelines for Protected Areas Legislation (Lausche, Barbara.
+&lt;sup>52 IUCN's Guidelines for Protected Areas Legislation (Lausche, Barbara.
 (2011).
 Guidelines for Protected Areas Legislation.
 IUCN, Gland, Switzerland.)